 Once at the mine, a guide takes you into the mine where you also have a chance to search and dig for Amethysts.
 They also give you a short geological lesson about the formation of the Amethysts there.
 This mine is quite small and they only use hand tools and not machines for mining the gems.
 We are allowed to keep one of the small Amethysts we dig up!
 An amazing experience, definitely not to miss.

-After lugging around in the snow and facing icy temperatures, there’s something very relaxing about going to a spa or sauna+ jacuzzi.
-This time J booked us an evening at Pyhä Igloos Private Sauna and Jacuzzi.
-I had no idea what to expect because I didn’t know about the plan and hadn’t heard about the place 😀 It turned out to be a lovely evening.
-I really enjoyed the experience.
-Just remember to take slippers and a beanie for the outdoor jacuzzi because it’s freezing.
-The jacuzzi is heated, of course.
-Took the tripod along to click us in the jacuzzi.
-My feet froze when I stepped out to take these photos.
-The turn lasts 1:30 hrs.
+After lugging around in the snow and facing icy temperatures, there’s something very relaxing about going to a spa or sauna + jacuzzi.
+This time J booked us an evening at Pyhä Igloos sauna and jacuzzi.
+I had no idea what to expect because I didn’t know about the plan and hadn’t heard about the place – it turned out to be a lovely evening.

 In Pyhä-Luosto, there’s another good option – the Amethyst Spa in Lapland Hotel Luosto.
 It’s special because of, well, Amethysts.
 This rare purple quartz is said to have healing, and purifying effects and claims to help promote spiritual wisdom as well as sobriety.
-Personally I haven’t realized the effects but I sure do love the purple color and texture of Amethyst crystals.
 You can buy your own polished amethysts at the souvenir store.
 The spa has some basic services and sauna for a relaxing experience.

 7. Follow the Hiking Trails